Momin Khawaja

-Mohammad Momin Khawaja (born April 14, 1979) is a Canadian found guilty of involvement in a plot to plant fertilizer bombs in the United Kingdom; while working as a software engineer under contract to the Foreign Affairs department in 2004 became the first person charged and found guilty under the Canadian Anti-Terrorism Act following the proof that he communicated with British Islamists plotting a bomb attack.
+Mohammad Momin Khawaja (born April 14, 1979) is a Canadian found guilty of involvement in a plot to plant fertilizer bombs in the United Kingdom.
+While working as a software engineer under contract to the Foreign Affairs department in 2004 he became the first person charged and found guilty under the Canadian Anti-Terrorism Act following the proof that he communicated with British Islamists plotting a bomb attack.
 On March 12, 2009, Khawaja was sentenced to 10.5 years in prison and was eligible for parole five years into the prison term.
 On December 17, 2010, Khawaja's sentence was increased to life imprisonment by the Ontario Court of Appeals.

 Early life and education

 Born in Ottawa, Ontario, to Pakistani immigrants Azra and Mahboob who had moved to Canada in 1967, Khawaja lived in Saudi Arabia with his family (ages 9–14), before moving back to Ottawa, where he attended Sir Wilfrid Laurier Secondary School and graduated in January 1998.